Have you ever stared confused at an ingredient list on a clothing tag wondering…

 What is the dyeing of textiles?

 Dyeing is the application of dyes or pigments on textile materials such as fibers, yarns, and fabrics to achieve color with desired color fastness through physical or chemical action.
-Textile dyeing is to be able to select and use dyes reasonably, make the dyeing process correctly for dyeing processing, and obtain high-quality dyeing products.
+Textile dyeing is to be able to select and use dyes reasonably, make the dyeing process correctly for dyeing processing and obtain high-quality dyeing products.

 Dyeing Methods of Textiles